 Contact one of our agents or make a request directly below

-Split is an ideal base for a yacht charter in Croatia because of it's prime location near Dalmatia’s beautiful islands.
+Split is an ideal base for a sailing holiday because of it's prime location near Dalmatia’s beautiful islands.
 The sailing season lasts from late spring through early autumn, with July and August being the busiest months.

 Split is Croatia’s second largest city and is served by Split Airport, which located around 25 km from the Old Town.
-From the airport, there are several buses and taxis available to take you to the city center where you can easily reach yacht charters in Split’s marina.
+From the airport, there are several buses and taxis available to take you to the city center where you can easily reach the marina and your yacht to go on your sailing holiday.
 The marina is located in one of the city’s prime locations near the Riva (Split’s famous seafront promenade), just in front of Diocletian’s Palace.
 The currency used in Split is the Croatian kuna.
 Keep in mind that while many establishments accept credit cards and euros, it is good to have some kunas on hand.

 After discovering the impressive ruins, charming cafes and lively bars within Diocletian’s Palace, you may be looking for a place to take a dip in the Adriatic.
 Split is home to several superb beaches, many of which have been awarded the Blue Flag distinction, including the family-friendly Bačvice beach.
 From the marina, set sail along Split's Riviera.
 You may want to venture out to Marjan, Split's "green lungs".
 Sailors have the advantage of reaching the many gorgeous beaches that surround the peninsula that are not so easy to access by land.